AudreyGermain/Game-Recommendation-System/README.md

-# Recommendation System for Steam Game Store
-## An overview of recommender systems
+# Recommendation System for Steam Game Store: An overview of recommender systems

-## Written by:
+Written by:
-## Doo Hyodan, Department Of Information System, Hanyang University, ammissyouyou@gmail.com
-## Audrey Germain, Computer Engineering, Department of Software Engineering and Computer Engineering, Polytechnique Montreal
-## Geordan Jove, Aerospace Engineering, Department of Mechanical Engineering, Polytechnique Montreal
+Doo Hyodan, Department Of Information System, Hanyang University, ammissyouyou@gmail.com Audrey Germain, Computer Engineering, Department of Software Engineering and Computer Engineering, Polytechnique Montreal Geordan Jove, Aerospace Engineering, Department of Mechanical Engineering, Polytechnique Montreal

 ## I. Introduction
 Like many young people, all member of this team have an interest in video games, more particularly in computer games.
 Therefore, this project has for goal to build a recommender system for computer game.